 - You can complain to the Schools Adjudicator if you believe a school is breaking the Admissions Code.

-The BHA’s position on ‘faith’ schools and admissions
+Humanists UK’s position on faith schools and admissions

 However, we are happy to support this narrower campaign on just this one key issue, first of all because it furthers our aims of ending religious discrimination and segregation in state schools; and secondly because we know how important this particular topic is.
 We know this from the large numbers of you who contact us feeling discriminated against when you are unable to get your children into your local school, or the best school in your area, as a result of faith-based admissions policies.
 73% of the public agree that this practice is wrong.
 It is time we put a stop to it.